 Accreditation of Institutions and their Credential Preparation Programs.
 This is one of the primary ongoing tasks of the Committee on Accreditation.
 The COA has been given full responsibility for making the legal decisions regarding the continuing professional education accreditation of institutions and their credential programs.
 In 2016-17, the Commission approved the deferment of site visits scheduled for one year in order to provide time for the institutions to plan and implement the vast number of changes required of the Strengthening and Streamlining Project including new standards and requirements for programs.
 Beginning with the fall 2017, site visits were reinstituted for all Commission-approved programs beginning with the Green Cohort.
-This first year of implementation of site visits under the new accreditation system included initial implementation of new and updated processes and activities.
-For instance, the new streamlined process for review of the Common Standards was implemented and teams used program completer survey results for the first to focus the site visit.
+This first year of implementation of site visits under the new accreditation system included the implementation of some of the new aspects of the new streamlined and strengthened processes developed and implemented for the first time.
+For instance, this included the new streamlined process for review of the Common Standards and use of the program completer survey results by the team in formulating questions and informing the team of program outcomes.

-Twenty-nine (29) institutions hosted site visits in 2017-18 resulting in the following decisions:
+Twenty-nine (29) institutions were hosted site visits in 2017-18 resulting in the following decisions:

-- 22 institutions Accredited including 4 with a 7th year follow up report required - 4 institutions Accredited with Stipulations - 1 institutions Accredited with Major Stipulations - 2 institutions Accredited with Probationary Stipulations
+- 22 institutions Accredited including 4 with a 7th year report - 4 institutions Accredited with Stipulations - 1 institutions Accredited with Major Stipulations

+2 institutions Accredited with Probationary Stipulations

 Ensuring Institutions Addressed Stipulations.
 All institutions with stipulations are expected to address any stipulations within one year.
 However, the COA may allow additional time if it believes the institution has made sufficient progress and additional time is warranted.
-Three institutions that had been accredited with stipulations in previous years were given until 2017-18 to continue to make progress in addressing the stipulations.
+In 2017-18, there were three institutions that had been accredited with stipulations in previous years and given until 2017-18 to continue to make progress in addressing the stipulations.
 The COA removed the stipulations fully in the 2017-18 for two of them.
 The remaining institution made significant progress and was given additional time to address the one remaining stipulation.

 Technical Assistance Efforts.
-The Commission continued to provide technical assistance for institutional personnel about changes in accreditation throughout 2017-18, to a lesser degree than the previous year which was almost exclusively focused on developing the new systems and providing technical assistance.
-The Accreditation Technical Assistance Webpage on the Commission's website continued to be used and stakeholders were kept informed of upcoming technical assistance opportunities through emails and the PSD e-news.
+The Commission's efforts at technical assistance for institutional personnel about accreditation continued throughout 2017-18, to a lesser degree than the previous year which was almost exclusively focused on developing the new systems and on technical assistance.
+The Accreditation Technical Assistance Webpage on the Commission's website continued to be used and stakeholders were kept informed of upcoming technical assistance opportunities through emails and the PSD Enews.
 Additionally, staff made itself available to present and discuss information at a variety of stakeholder meetings and conferences throughout the year.

-The following summary tables indicate the frequency and scope of technical assistance activities in 2017-18.
+The summary tables are provided in order to demonstrate the frequency and scope of these technical assistance activities in 2017-18.